yale-cpsc-223/pset-hookbook-1/README.md

 * If you factor out some or all of the functionality of `main` into helper functions (such as a function to print the list), you must create a header file and a source file **separate from `hookbook.c`** with their declarations and bodies, respectively.
     The additional files may be named anything you like, but it must be a "good" name to earn full style points.
     We suggest "`libhookbook`".
-* If you define a new type to store information about each pirate, you must create a header file and a source file **separate from all others** with relevant declarations and definitions, respectively.
-    The additional files may be named anything, but we suggest `pirate.h` and `pirate.c`, and we suggest the type is named `pirate`.
-    Whatever you choose, as above, the names must be "good" to earn full style points.
 * Each header and source file must use `#include` directives to include things that are directly needed by that file&mdash;no more, no less.
     Style points will be deducted for clearly extraneous `#include` directives.
 * You may not use `qsort` to sort the list, nor any other pre-implemented sorting function.